-Students Keep track of their requirements on the goals sheet on their department folders.
-Department Requirements are weighted heavily on the quarter grades.
+Students keep track of their requirements and goals on their VA folders.
+Department Requirements are weighted heavily in the semester final exam grade.

 All Visual Arts Majors are REQUIRED to: